Garage & Workshop Electric Radiators

 Starting at: £359.99

 Garage & Workshop Electric RadiatorsSpending time in your garage or workshop can be tricky in the winter.
 Why not warm things up a bit with an easy install electric radiator?
 Modern electric radiators offer an energy efficient heating option that’s comfortable, hassle-free and easy to control.
-For a quick and easy solution, you might consider a freestanding electric radiator – lightweight and portable, they’re easy to reposition and simply plug in at the wall.
+For a quick and easy solution, you might consider plug in radiators – lightweight and portable, they’re easy to reposition and can be used with any standard 3-pin socket.
 Alternatively, for a more permanent solution, a wall mounted electric radiator with ceramic stone technology designed to counteract draughts from your garage door might be your best choice.

 How often you use your workshop or garage will determine what your most economical heating solution will be.